varelaerick/Portfolio/index.md

 ## **About Me**

 In 2016, I created my first ecommerce store and had my first interaction with web analysis.
-By searching how to bring more users to my website, I got to know the ins and outs of Pay-Per-Click (PPC) advertising and I became a Google Partner specialist on it.
+By searching how to bring more users to my website, I got to know the ins and outs of Pay-Per-Click (PPC) advertising, and I became a Google Partner specialist on it.
 So, I founded the Bloco-b that started providing PPC services and web analysis all over Brazil.
-Since 2019, I have been studying Data Analytics and Data Science doing projects that relate to my background experiences.
-Now I'm seeking to make web a better place with machine learning creative finds.
+Since 2019, I have been studying Data Analytics and Data Science, doing projects related to my background experiences.
+Now I’m seeking to make the web a better place with machine learning creative finds.
 <br/>
 <br/>
 <br/>

 ## **Personal Projects**

-I'm always looking to bring some value to online businesses somehow.
-For that reason, my projects are related to websites data, predictions, or insights.
+I’m always looking to bring some value to online businesses somehow.
+For that reason, my projects are related to website data, predictions, or insights.
 The projects are the following:
 <br/>
 <br/>
 ### **Query-Boost - Beta Version**
-* In 2021 I improved and deployed the **Google Ads - Search Queries Clustering** project.
+* In 2021, I improved and deployed the **Google Ads - Search Queries Clustering** project.
 * I created an MVP that is currently being validated.
-* In this project I got a lot of practical experience with the creation of one start-up and programming.
+* In this project, I got a lot of practical experience creating one start-up and programming.
 *  The main programming languages were: **Python, JavaScript, HTML**, and **CSS**.
 * I put in use mainly **Flask**, **My SQL**, **Heroku**, and **Google Cloud** services like **Google Analytics API**, **Google Sheets API**, **Google Login**, and more.
-* To see more about the application, you can what the video below or visit the website.
+* To see more about the application, you can watch the video below or visit the website.
 <br/>
 <br/>
 <center>